Capitalism: Demand schedule

 A demand schedule, depicted graphically as the demand curve, represents the amount of some goods that buyers are willing and able to purchase at various prices, assuming all determinants of demand other than the price of the good in question, such as income, tastes and preferences, the price of substitute goods and the price of complementary goods, remain the same.
-According to the law of demand, the demand curve is almost always represented as downward-sloping, meaning that as price decreases, consumers will buy more of the good.
+According to the law of demand, the demand curve is almost always represented as downward sloping, meaning that as price decreases, consumers will buy more of the good.

 Just like the supply curves reflect marginal cost curves, demand curves are determined by marginal utility curves.

 Equilibrium

 In the context of supply and demand, economic equilibrium refers to a state where economic forces such as supply and demand are balanced and in the absence of external influences the (equilibrium) values of economic variables will not change.
 For example, in the standard text-book model of perfect competition equilibrium occurs at the point at which quantity demanded and quantity supplied are equal.
 Market equilibrium, in this case, refers to a condition where a market price is established through competition such that the amount of goods or services sought by buyers is equal to the amount of goods or services produced by sellers.
-This price is often called the competitive price or market clearing price, and will tend not to change unless demand or supply changes.
-The quantity is called "competitive quantity" or market clearing quantity.
+This price is often called the competitive price or market clearing price and will tend not to change unless demand or supply changes.